 - NR PRS-based positioning measurements,

 can be only associated to one measurement gap pattern.
 Requirements for [concurrent measurement gaps with NCSG] apply provided that each frequency layer is only associated with one concurrent measurement gap or one NCSG, and at least one of the gaps is NCSG.
 There can be one or more frequency layers associated with each concurrent measurement gap or each NCSG.
-[Furthermore, if the UE is not capable of [concurrentMeasGapEUTRA-r17][2], all E-UTRAN measurement objects are expected to be associated with a single measurement gap or NCSG.]
+[Furthermore, if the UE is not capable of [concurrentMeasGapEUTRA-r17][2], all E-UTRAN measurement objects shall be associated with a single measurement gap or NCSG for the requirement to apply.]

 When UE supports concurrent measurement gap with NCSG , where at least one of the concurrent gaps is NCSG, supported measurement gap patterns are listed in Table 9.1.2-1 based on the applicability specified in table 9.1.2-3, while supported NCSG patterns are listed in Table 9.1.9.3-1 based on the applicability specified in table 9.1.9.3-2.